thisisparker/dotnet-jekyll/_posts/2014-03-03-our-encryption-tools-must-be-free-software-not-just-open-source.md

 These are reasons enough to reject software for encrypted communications that doesn’t follow these practices.
 But as is often the case, alongside these technical requirements is a need for software that actually respects the user’s freedom.
 For that reason, despite the fact that it might raise confusion about funding models, I think we should demand that our security tools are [not just open-source](https://en.wikipedia.org/wiki/The_Free_Software_Definition#Free_Software_Definition_vs_Open_Source_Definition), but are [free software](https://www.gnu.org/philosophy/free-sw.html).

 Fundamentally, the Foundation’s blog post talks about how commercial proprietary software has interests that are out of alignment with those of their users.
-That’s absolutely correct, and the efforts to raise money for better services is a good way to address that problem in the near term. ((A couple of years ago, Jake Appelbaum and Dmytri Kleiner had [a great conversation about this](https://www.youtube.com/watch?v=zOiFgUj9bWI) at Republica in Berlin.
-I’ve been meaning to snip out the best bits for a while.))
+That’s absolutely correct, and the efforts to raise money for better services is a good way to address that problem in the near term.[^1]

 But while “open-source” is a nice proxy to describe that kind of alignment, it doesn’t quite do the trick.
 Releasing source code doesn’t make software respect its users, and operating for profit doesn’t necessarily mean a software company will [cut corners on security concerns](http://www.nytimes.com/2014/03/03/technology/when-start-ups-dont-lock-the-doors.html) or turn to surveillance as its business model.
 Really, beyond a threshold of technical competence, the meaningful axis is commitment to user freedoms, and only free software delivers on that.

 It’s like the problems with [that old tired phrase](http://epeus.blogspot.com/2012/03/when-youre-merchandise-not-customer.html), “If you’re not paying for it, you’re the product.”
 Sometimes you’re not paying for something because it’s been released free into the world; sometimes you’re paying for it and they’re still selling you out.

 We can and should support open-source encryption tools.
 [The Freedom of the Press Foundation’s current bundle](https://pressfreedomfoundation.org/) is a great way to do that—and in fact, all of the tools it supports *are* free software and set a high bar for respecting users.
 (Full disclosure, I donated early on in this cycle.)
 But most importantly, we should support and promote tools that respect our freedoms.

+[^1]: A couple of years ago, Jake Appelbaum and Dmytri Kleiner had [a great conversation about this](https://www.youtube.com/watch?v=zOiFgUj9bWI) at Republica in Berlin.
+I’ve been meaning to snip out the best bits for a while.